liferay/liferay-intellij-plugin/README.markdown

 5. Type *Project Name* and the *location* is not able to customize.
 6. Click *Finish* Button

-### Liferay Fragment Module
-You must have one Liferay Workspace Project and alreay get the *Liferay Server* to do the following steps:
-1. Right click on existing Liferay Workspace Project and choose *New* > *Liferay Module*
-2. Choose *Liferay Fragment Modules*
-3. Choose the osgi host and select the jsp files what you want to hook.
-4. Click *Next* Button
-5. Type *Project Name* and the *location* is not able to customize.
-6. Click *Finish* Button

 ### Deployment
 After you get the Liferay Modules you can deploy them to running or debugging Liferay Server:
 1. Right Click on your *Liferay Module*
 2. Choose Liferay > Deploy
 3. When you see the log showing in the console view, you get your module successful deploying

+### Watch
+After you get the Liferay Modules you can *watch* them on running or debugging Liferay Server:
+1. Right Click on your *Liferay Module* or the folders like modules or the root of Liferay Workspace.
+2. Choose Liferay > watch
+3. When you see the gradle console output and the deplog log showing in the console view, you get your module successful deploying.
+4. You could keep the watch task running and it will listen on the changes of your coding.
+5. You could click red button to cancel the running watch task in Gradle Task view.

 ## License